How to support someone during a difficult time

 Tone of Voice

 Use an empathetic tone at a normal volume and show genuine concern.
 Letting the individual know how their behavior is affecting others is a very useful tool.
-For example:

-“Mr. Thomas, I can see you are speaking quite rapidly and seem very irritable and impulsive.
+Example: “Mr. Thomas, I can see you are speaking quite rapidly and seem very irritable and impulsive.
 This really concerns me and is making me uncomfortable.”

 Give Back Some Control